frederickszk/LRNet/README.md

 > In this root directory, there is the demo code of our proposed framework *LRNet*.
 It reproduces the whole procedure from a input video sample to its corresponding predicted label.
 >
 > For easily training and evaluating the *LRNet*, you can enter the `./training/` for more details.
+>
+> If you would like to use your own landmark detector to generate the dataset, you can enter the `./calibrator` for more details.

 ## Folders